palladius/puppet-rump/README.md

-    git pull origin master                           # pulls the main repo git submodule foreach git pull origin master     # pulls the submodules rump go --noop                                   # remove --noop when sure it works
+    git pull origin master                           # pulls the main repo git submodule foreach git pull origin master     # pulls the submodules rump go -vd --noop                               # remove --noop when sure it works

 With `rump freeze` you dont even need to have puppet installed, cool!!!